-Year Ended December 31, 2017 2016 2015 Unrecognized tax benefits balance at beginning of year \$ 16,476 \$ 14,129 \$ 2,092 Additions based on tax positions related to the current year 1,691 1,153 576 Additions based on tax positions related to prior years 145 1,257 Additions based on tax positions related to acquired entities 12,780 Reductions for settlements with taxing authorities related to prior years (1,120) Reductions for lapses of statute of limitations (63) (199) Unrecognized tax benefits balance at end of year \$ 18,312 \$ 16,476 \$ 14,129
+Year Ended December 31, 2018 2017 2016 Unrecognized tax benefits balance at beginning of year \$ 18,312 \$ 16,476 \$ 14,129 Additions based on tax positions related to the current year 1,907 1,691 1,153 Additions based on tax positions related to prior years (3,976) 145 1,257 Reductions for settlements with taxing authorities related to prior years (615) Reductions for lapses of statute of limitations (63) Unrecognized tax benefits balance at end of year \$ 15,628 \$ 18,312 \$ 16,476

-At December 31, 2017, the amount of unrecognized tax benefits that would benefit the Company's effective tax rate, if recognized, was \$18,312.
+At December 31, 2018, the amount of unrecognized tax benefits that would benefit the Company's effective tax rate, if recognized, was \$15,628.
+The Company estimates it is reasonably possible that there will not be a material change to the liability for unrecognized tax benefits in the next twelve months.

 The Company recognizes potential interest and penalties related to unrecognized tax benefits in income tax expense.
-For the years ended December 31, 2017 and 2016, income tax expense included \$1,690 and \$880, respectively, of potential interest and penalties related to unrecognized tax benefits.
-The Company had accrued interest and penalties of \$6,018 and \$4,328 as of December 31, 2017 and 2016, respectively.
+For the years ended December 31, 2018 and 2017, income tax expense included \$126 and \$1,690, respectively, of potential interest and penalties related to unrecognized tax benefits.
+The Company had accrued interest and penalties of \$5,977 and \$6,018 as of December 31, 2018 and 2017, respectively.

 The Company files a consolidated federal income tax return and separate tax returns with various states.
 Additionally, foreign subsidiaries of the Company file tax returns in foreign jurisdictions.
 The Company was notified by the Internal Revenue Service as of December 18, 2017 that the calendar year 2015 and 2016 federal income tax returns have been have been selected for audit by the Internal Revenue Service.
-As of the date of this report, no additional taxes had been assessed, as the audit has not yet begun.
-The Company's tax returns for the calendar years ended December 31, 2016, 2015, and 2014 remain open to examination by the Internal Revenue Service in their entirety.
-With respect to state taxing jurisdictions, the Company's tax returns for calendar years ended December 31, 2012 and forward remain open to examination by various state revenue services.
+As of the date of this report, no additional taxes had been assessed, as the audit has not yet concluded.
+The Company's tax returns for the calendar years ended December 31, 2017, 2016, and 2015 remain open to examination by the Internal Revenue Service in their entirety.
+With respect to state taxing jurisdictions, the Company's tax returns for calendar years ended December 31, 2017, 2016, 2015, and 2014 remain open to examination by various state revenue services.

-Our Indian subsidiaries are currently under examination by the India Tax Authority for the fiscal years ended March 31, 2005 and forward.
-Based on the outcome of examinations of our subsidiary or the result of the expiration of statutes of limitations it is reasonably possible that the related unrecognized tax benefits could change from those recorded in the consolidated balance sheets.
+Our Indian subsidiaries are currently under examination by the India Tax Authority for the fiscal years ended March 31, 2005, 2008, 2011, 2012, 2013, 2014, 2015, 2016, and 2017.
+Based on the outcome of examinations of our subsidiary or the result of the expiration of statutes of limitations it is reasonably possible that the related unrecognized tax benefits could change from those recorded in the consolidated balance sheet.
+It is possible that one or more of these audits may be finalized within the next twelve months.

-15. Stockholders' Equity
+16. Stockholders' Equity